ycechungAI/podman-desktop/website/docs/minikube/pushing-an-image-to-minikube.md

 sidebar_position: 10
 title: Pushing an image
 description: Pushing an image to your Minikube cluster
-keywords: [podman desktop, podman, containers, images, migrating, kubernetes]
+keywords: [podman desktop, podman, containers, images, pushing an image, kubernetes]
-tags: [migrating-to-kubernetes, images]
+tags: [pushing-an-image, minikube]
 ---

 # Pushing an image to your local Minikube-powered Kubernetes cluster